-Colchester United legend Tony Adcock has urged the club to pull out all the stops to hold on to their best players this summer.
+Colchester United legend Tony Adcock has urged the club to pull out all the stops to hold on to their best

 The 45-year-old - who enjoyed two spells with the U's - feels it is imperative the club avoids a repeat of last season, when many of their most valuable assets left for pastures new.